ARISE: Action for Reducing Inequalities in Education

 Establishing foundation for integrative approach to combating school dropout from the education system of the Republic of Serbia

-The aim of the project „Establishing foundation for integrative approach to combating school dropout from the education system of the Republic of Serbia“ is to contribute to an integrative approach and to enhance cooperation between the education and social protection sector in preventing the dropout from the education system of the Republic of Serbia at elementary and secondary school level.
-Within the project, a plan for integrating measures of these two systems will be developed for pupils who are identified as those at risk of dropout, and methods for supporting pupils will be proposed and improved.
-Pupils at risk of school dropout mostly belong to vulnerable groups, for example, they are coming from a family with a low socio-economic status, or from non-stimulating environments, etc. Capacity building for teachers and social workers in the application of the integrative approach is also planned.
+The aim of the project is to contribute to an integrative approach and to enhance cooperation between the education sector and social protection sector in preventing the dropout from the education system of the Republic of Serbia at elementary and secondary school level.
+Respectively, aim of the project is to utilse the capacities of the both systems (education and social protection) in best possible way in providing support to students which are in risk of dropout and usually belong to vulnerable social groups (e.g. students coming from a family with a low socio-economic status, or from non-stimulating environments, etc.).
+Within the project, a plan for integrating measures of these two systems will be developed for students who are identified as those at risk of dropout, and methods for supporting pupils will be proposed and improved.
+Capacity building for teachers and social workers in the application of the integrative approach is also planned.

 The aim of the project is to examine the intercultural skills of pupils and teachers in multicultural communities in Serbia, as well as their connection with indicators of intergroup relations (e.g. social distance).
-In addition, the project seeks to examine factors that can shape the relationship between intercultural skills and intergroup relations.
+This research is based upon the results of the previous project that was determining the link between students' intercultural skills and their attitudes towards different ethnic groups in 6 local self-government units in Sandžak region (project "Youth in multicultural community 1" 2016/2017).
+This project seeks to examine factors that can shape the relationship between intercultural skills and intergroup relations.
 The research will involve 10 schools that are attended by pupils of different cultural backgrounds and mother tongues, and the instruments that are most often used for academic purposes will be applied.
-After the research is completed, the results will be presented to the public.
+Schools from Subotica, Novi Sad, Bor, Preševo and Bujanovac are participating in the project.

 Improving the quality of the education system of the Republic of Serbia and developing horizontal learning between schools (SHARE)